 Wrist wraps are a great exercise accessory to keep in your gym bag.
-After all, they protect some of your most important joints (your wrists) while you lift.
-But a quick Amazon search produces hundreds of results — option overload.
+After all, they protect some of your most important joints — your wrists — while you lift.
+But a quick Amazon search produces hundreds of results, which can result in option overload.

-Luckily, we've taken the confusing research out of your hunt.
+Luckily, we've taken the confusion out of your hunt.
 Browse our expert-recommended options and learn how to zero in on the best wrist wraps for your lifting workouts.

 1. Best for General Lifting: HiRui Wrist Compression Strap

 If you want to give your wrists a little extra relief while you strength train, these supportive wrist straps can provide all the stability an everyday lifter needs.

 These are perfect for day-to-day, non-competitive lifting because they're easy to adjust and take on and off, according to Schumacher.

 You can also use these for extra joint protection when you play sports like tennis or basketball.
 You can even toss them on if you're planning to spend a long time typing on your computer — your wrists will thank you.